 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8257888/

-2. We know that children of mothers who smoke during pregnancy are also at increased risk of developing the same set of mental health problems in adolescence as those exposed to pesticides in utero.
+2. We know that children of mothers who smoke during pregnancy are at increased risk of developing MENTAL HEALTH problems in adolescence very similar to those exposed to pesticides during pre-birth development .

 https://pubmed.ncbi.nlm.nih.gov/34986370/